s0lh4ck/ttlosinspector/README.md

 # ttlosinspector
-ttlosinspector is a Python script that helps determine the operating system of a remote host by inspecting the Time To Live (TTL) value in the response of a ping.
+ttlosinspector is a simple Python script that helps determine the operating system of a remote host by inspecting the Time To Live (TTL) value in the response of a ping.

 ## Usage